ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

 How many of each species do we have?
+This can be found using the `count()` function.
+This is important when analyzing and comparing quantitative data to ensure accuracy, especially when drawing conclusions in a dataset.

 ::: {.cell}